boazbk/tcs/lec_01_introduction.md

 * __Preliminaries:__ Introduction, mathematical background, and representing objects as strings.

-* __Part I: Finite computation:__ Boolean circuits / straightline  programs.
+* __Part I: Finite computation:__ Boolean circuits / straight-line  programs.
 Universal gate sets, existence of a circuit for every function, representing circuits as strings and the universal circuit, and the counting lower bound.

 * __Part II: Uniform computation:__ Turing machines / programs with loops.
 Equivalence of models (including RAM machines and $\lambda$ calculus), universal Turing machine, uncomputable functions the Halting problem and Rice's Theorem, Gödel's incompleteness theorem, restricted models (regular and context free languages).